jaapbrasser/FixDaDatabase/docs/references/Remove-DaDatabaseIndex.md

-# Get-DaDatabaseIndexStatus
+# Remove-DaDatabaseIndex

 ## Synopsis
-Checks if the Direct Access Database has the index
+Remove if the Direct Access Database index

 ## Syntax

 ```
-Get-DaDatabaseIndexStatus [[-ConnectionTimeout] <Int32>] [-WhatIf] [-Confirm] [<CommonParameters>]
+Remove-DaDatabaseIndex [[-ConnectionTimeout] <Int32>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## Description
-This function connects to the Windows internal database in order to add the missing index.
-Not having that index can cause high cpu load on the Server 2012R2 Direct Access server.
+This function connects to the Windows internal database in order to remove the index created by the Add-DataDatabaseIndex function.

 ## Examples

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Get-DaDatabaseIndexStatus
+Remove-DaDatabaseIndexStatus
 ```

-Will retrieve the status of the index and the local computer name
+Will remove the previously created database index

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Get-DaDatabaseIndexStatus -ConnectionTimeout 600
+Remove-DaDatabaseIndexStatus -ConnectionTimeout 600
 ```

-Will retrieve the status of the index and the local computer name and set the timeout to ten minutes.
+Will remove the previously created database index and set the timeout to ten minutes.
 This gives the server more time to complete the request.

 ## Parameters